LOFOTEN ARCTIC OUTDOOR ROAD TRIP (MARCH)

-If you like to hike and snowshoe and visit remote places where hardly ever people go, then this Lofoten Islands expedition is the right choice for you.
+If you like hiking, climbing peaks, snowshoeing and visiting remote places where hardly ever people go, then this Lofoten Islands Outdoor Road Trip is the right choice for you.
 We will visit nature areas with superb surroundings like dramatic mountains, waterfalls, snug fjords, forests and remote beaches.
-If you like to see the islands from a different perspective we also bring our kayaks for some awesome paddling in the fjords (option).
-We explore with a 4x4 land rover defender and stay overnight in mountain cabins, cottages en tipi tent (option).
-Great meals, hanging out will locals and more.
-Superb expedition for photographers.
-You can join a similar expedition also in other months.
+If you like to see the islands from a different perspective then we will also bring our kayaks (optional) for some awesome paddling in the fjords .
+We explore with a 4x4 land rover defender or our T4 and stay overnight in a mix of expedition tents, tipi tents, cabins and cottages.
+This is a great trip for people that like to explore non-touristic areas, but also for photographers and we make sure you have enough time to do your thing.
 Costs are 1375 Euro (9 days).

 FACTS, DATES, COSTS AND GENERAL INFORMATION

-Here are the facts of this expedition.
+Here are the facts of this outdoor road trip.
 Feel free to contact us if you have questions or if you want to discuss your plans.
 Check also our Frequently Asked Questions (FAQ) for answers on general questions.

 Dates and booking information

 7 March 2020 - 15 March 2020 (9 days)

 Ask us for alternative dates this month if you want to make a reservation for a group of two or more people.
 We will try to arrange that for you!

 Name: LOFOTEN OUTDOOR ROAD TRIP MARCH (BASIC VERSION)

 This road trip is also organised in other months.
 Snow conditions are the best in the period November to April.
 Northern lights are visible in the period September to April.
 The period of the midnight sun is from the end of May until the end of July.
 The polar night is from the beginning of December until the beginning of January.

 Choose a month and check the details: